-Rotation shows subtle affects on $\epsilon$ values, particularly at lower $\Delta\nu$ values where rapid rotators (with equatorial velocities $\sim$120 km\,s$^{-1}$) predominantly exhibit higher $\epsilon$ values (1.4--2.2) compared to slower rotators ($\sim$30 km\,s$^{-1}$), which show lower values (1.2--2).
-Non-rotating models display the widest overall spread in $\epsilon$ (1.2--2).
-This trend is consistent with rotationally induced shifts in pulsation frequencies and phase relations, especially for low-order p-modes \citep{ouazzani_rotational_2012, guo_oscillation_2024}.
+Rotation shows subtle effects on $\varepsilon$ values, particularly at lower $\Delta\nu$ values where rapid rotators (with equatorial velocities $\sim$120 km\,s$^{-1}$) predominantly exhibit higher $\varepsilon$ values (1.4--2.2) compared to slower rotators ($\sim$30 km\,s$^{-1}$), which show lower values (1.2--2).
+Non-rotating models display the widest overall spread in $\varepsilon$ (1.2--2).
+This trend is consistent with rotationally induced shifts in pulsation frequencies and phase relations, especially for low-order p\:modes \citep{ouazzani_rotational_2012, guo_oscillation_2024}.

-Metallicity produces a negligible effect on $\epsilon$ during the MS and the post-MS phases.
-Increasing metallicity systematically decreases $\Delta\nu$, while $\epsilon$ is largely independent of it.
+Metallicity produces a negligible effect on $\varepsilon$ during the MS and the post-MS phases.
+Increasing metallicity systematically decreases $\Delta\nu$, while $\varepsilon$ is largely independent of it.
+The increase in $\Delta \nu$ is primarily driven by an increase in opacity which leads to a larger radius and a lower density.
 This trend is reflected in the pre-MS phase as well, albeit more loosely because of rapid structural changes.

-Stellar mass exhibits a direct relationship with both $\epsilon$ and $\Delta\nu$.
-During the pre-MS phase, higher-mass models ($M > 2.2\,\mathrm{M}_\odot$) correspond to lower $\Delta\nu$ values with a large spread in $\epsilon$ ($\sim$1.2 to 2.2).
-Throughout the MS and post-MS contraction phases, higher-mass models exhibit a smaller spread (1.75--2.05) in $\epsilon$ and low $\Delta\nu$ values.
+Stellar mass exhibits a direct relationship with both $\varepsilon$ and $\Delta\nu$.
+During the pre-MS phase, higher-mass models ($M > 2.2\,\mathrm{M}_\odot$) correspond to lower $\Delta\nu$ values with a large spread in $\varepsilon$ ($\sim$1.2 to 2.2).
+Throughout the MS and post-MS contraction phases, higher-mass models exhibit a smaller spread (1.75--2.05) in $\varepsilon$ and low $\Delta\nu$ values.